Gum, mints and snack bar sales slump, as U.S. consumers order online amid COVID-19 crisis

 The shaky economy in the United States could be another factor in the decline in sales of the "to-go" snack items, because they're not seen by consumers as necessities, according to Amy Goldsmith, a food marketing consultant in Los Angeles.
 "With the economy, snacking is probably going to take a hit, if it hasn't already," she said.
 "If you're not on-the-go, you can make yourself a sandwich or have leftovers from last night, so you're not wasting."

 Performance nutrition bars, which many companies pitch as healthy snacks, are down 19 percent in the 11 weeks ending on May 16, according to Nielsen.
+Cereal and granola bars, sometimes marketed to replace breakfast, fared better, up 3 percent.
 Daniel Lubetzky, founder and executive chairman of KIND Snacks, said there remained a lot of uncertainty.
 "It's very difficult to plan," he told Reuters.

 "People aren't working out, they're not on the go as much," Jon Nudi, General Mills' head of North America retail, told Reuters on Wednesday, noting that diet-focused bars with low calories or sugar were particularly affected.
 General Mills, owner of Nature Valley and Larabar snack bars, is the biggest player in a global snack bar market worth $16.7 billion at retail, according to market researcher Euromonitor International.